 There are risks that prescribed medications will interact with medications purchased over the counter and cause harm.
-In addition, herbal or traditional medications could interact with prescribed or over-the-counter medications.
-Over-the-counter medication should never be given to a pupil who has taken their own medicine.
+In addition, herbal or traditional medications could interact with prescribed or over-the counter medications.
+Non-prescription medication should never be given to a pupil who has taken their own medicine.

-Pupils must not bring into school their own over-the-counter medications.
-All prescribed medication must be passed to the School Nurse to administer and to be stored securely.
+Pupils must not bring into school their own Non-prescription medications.
+All prescribed and non-prescribed medication must be passed to the School Nurse to administer and to be stored securely.
 The School Nurse will keep a record of administration of the medication.
 Where medication is required outside of normal school hours by boarders, the School Nurse will liaise with boarding staff about the secure storage and safe administration of the medication.